 Fractional Requirements.
 When units of measurements determining number of required parking spaces result in requirement of a fractional space, any fraction requires one (1) parking space.

 Distance from Property Line.
 All off-street parking spaces must be set back at least five (5) feet from any property line.
-In the C, CR, and I districts a 3-ft high wall, fence, or planting strip is required between the off-street parking spaces and the property line.
+In the C, CR, and I Districts, a three (3) feet high wall, fence, or planting strip is required between the off-street parking spaces and the property line.

 Location of Parking Space for Other Land Uses.
 The off-street parking facilities required for all other uses shall be located on the lot or within five hundred (500) feet of the permitted uses requiring such off-street parking, such distance to be measured along lines of public access to the property between the nearest point of the parking facility to the building to be served.
 In Multiple Family and Industrial Districts, the front setback area shall remain as open space unoccupied and unobstructed from the ground upward except for landscaping, plant materials, or vehicle access drives.